 Treatment for rosacea

 Rosacea is currently considered an incurable auto-inflammatory skin condition.
 While it cannot be cured, it can usually be controlled with proper, regular treatments.
 Treatment for rosacea focuses on controlling signs and symptoms.
-Most often this requires a combination of skin care and prescription treatments.
-The duration of treatment depends on the type and severity of the symptoms and recurrence is common.
+Most often this requires a combination of skincare and clinical treatments.
+The number of treatments depends on the type and severity of the symptoms and recurrence is common.

-These are some forms of rosacea treatment that may be significantly improved the condition for long periods of time using laser, intense pulse light (IPL), photodynamic therapy, or isotretinoin (accutane).
-Although these are still not considered a “cure,” some patients experience long-lasting results.
+These are some forms of rosacea treatment that may significantly improve the condition for long periods of time:

 Topical antibiotics, such as metronidazole or azelaic acid, are effective for improving many cases of rosacea.
 After washing the face, medication is applied once or twice daily as directed by the doctor.
 Topical antibiotics can take several weeks to show marked improvement.
 Possible side effects will be discussed by the doctor or the pharmacist.